Coupling quintessence kinetics to electromagnetism: An original model for varying

-It is worthwhile noting that although the variation of $\alpha$ arising from Eq.~\eqref{disformal_lagrangian} with the choice of the disformal transformation in Eq.~\eqref{disformal_final} matches the one from our initial formulation, the two theories have different physical interpretations.
+It is worthwhile noting that although the choice of the disformal transformation matches the one from our initial formulation, the two theories have different physical interpretations.
 On the one hand, the action \eqref{action} is defined on an ad hoc basis for the specific purpose of the coupling, as commonly done in the literature.
-On the other hand, in the disformal representation, it is the metric $\tilde{g}_{\mu\nu}$ in Eq.\eqref{disformal_final} felt by radiation that indirectly gives rise to the same interaction term.
+On the other hand, in the disformal representation, it is the auxiliary metric $\tilde{g}_{\mu\nu}$ in Eq.\eqref{disformal_final} felt by radiation that indirectly gives rise to the same interaction term.